1830–1831 conclave

 A conclave was held from 14 December 1830 to 2 February 1831 to elect a new pope to succeed Pius VIII, who had died on 30 November.
-Of the 45 eligible cardinal electors, all but nine attended.
+Of the 45 members of the College of Cardinals, all but nine attended.
+(Note: The current 80-year-old age limit for cardinal electors was introduced by Pope Paul VI in 1970.)
 On the 83rd ballot, the conclave elected Cardinal Bartolomeo Cappellari, the prefect of the Congregation for the Propagation of the Faith.
 After accepting his election, he took the name Gregory XVI.

 Background

 Pope Pius VIII died on Thursday, 30 November 1830, at the age of sixty-nine.
 On 11 December, Monsignor Benedetto Cappelletti, the governor of Rome, informed the cardinals that there was a conspiracy in Rome involving the Bonaparte nephews of Cardinal Joseph Fesch.
 One in custody had been released to the Russian minister, since his mother was the Russian-born Catharina of Württemberg.
 Fesch refused to ask his nephews to leave Rome.
 A paper bomb exploded under the windows of the conclave.
 The conclave thus opened in an atmosphere of high tension.